 2. Double up on fitness.

 Most vacations provide us with leisure time.
 Vacation is the time to double up on your sweat sessions and try new activities.
-I’m not saying you have to hit the hotel gym twice a day.
-Who wants to spend your days there when you could be walking a white sand beach or doing laps around the Pantheon?
+I’m not saying you have to jump on the treadmill twice a day.
+Who wants to spend your days inside when you could be walking a white sand beach ?
 No one!
-But you can schedule in a morning run to take in the sights or perhaps even hit a nearby spin studio to exercise with the locals.
+But you can schedule in a morning run to take in the sights or perhaps even hit a beach-side yoga class with the locals.

 3. Go prepared.